OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:8

-Now on the seventh day of the fifth month,
+On the seventh day of the fifth month,
-which was the nineteenth year of King Nebuchadnezzar, king of Babylon,
+in the nineteenth year of King Nebuchadnezzar of Babylon,
-Nebuzaradan the captain of the guard, a servant of the king of Babylon, came to Jerusalem.
+Nebuzaradan, the captain of the guard and servant of the king of Babylon, came to Jerusalem.

 ## 2 Kings 25:9